k-dimple/ubuntu-core-docs/docs/tutorials/build-a-public-cloud-image/launch-the-image.md

 Congratulations!
 You have successfully built your own Ubuntu Core image, launched it on a VM on a public cloud, and logged into that VM.

------------ TODO: Change this to point to a new how-to-guide that is public cloud specific.
+----------- TODO: Change the following to point to a new how-to-guide that is public cloud specific.
 In that guide, use some specific example (TBD) to show how one can experiment with the image. ----------

 See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using Ubuntu Core.